 Genre: Multi-character Drama

-Details: 116 pages – undated (This is an early draft of the script.
-The situations, characters, and plot may change significantly by the time the film is released.
+Details: 105 pages (This is an early draft of the script.
+The situations, characters, and plot may change significantly by the time of the film’s release.
 This is not a definitive statement about the project, but rather an analysis of this unique draft as it pertains to the craft of screenwriting).

 [ ] What the hell did I just read?

 [x] worth the read

 What I learned: Whenever you write a multi-character piece, I’d advise you to give one of the characters more screenplay time than the others.
 I find that creating a semi-protagonist works well because the audience likes having that one person to anchor the story.
 Out of Breath works in large part because Pedro is a main character in a genre that’s technically supposed to make all its characters equals.